IHE/PCC.SDOH.RSQ/input/pagecontent/pcc-Y6.md

-This section corresponds to transaction [ITI-Y] of the IHE Technical Framework.
-Transaction [ITI-Y] is used by the Client and Server Actors.
-The go [ITI-Y] transaction is used to query and get back results.
+This section corresponds to transaction [PCC-Y6] of the IHE Technical Framework.
+Transaction [PCC-Y6] is used by the Client and Server Actors.
+The go [PCC-Y6] transaction is used to query and get back results.

 ### Scope

-The Client [ITI-Y] transaction passes a go Request from a Client to a Server.
+The Client [PCC-Y6] transaction passes a go Request from a Client to a Server.

 ### Actors Roles